gve-sw/DNAC_usecase/README.md

 ## Setup:
 #### DANC details :
-You can deploy this portotype with one of our CISCO DevNet DNAC lab sandboxes availible [here](https://devnetsandbox.cisco.com). fill in the details of your DNAC server in the [DNAC.py](./DNAC.py) file
+You can deploy this prototype with one of our CISCO DevNet DNAC lab sandboxes available [here](https://devnetsandbox.cisco.com).
+Fill in the details of your DNAC server in the [DNAC.py](./DNAC.py) file
 ```python
 dnac_host = 'you ip address or host'
 dnac_user = 'your user '